AlexsLemonade/training-modules/external-workshops/course-website.md

 * Workshop description and structure
 * A course schedule
 * Overview of and instructions for installing the tools, materials, and software that will be used (ex.
-RStudio, Slack, video conferencing software)
+RStudio or RStudio Server, Slack, video conferencing software)
 * Optional preparation materials (ex.
 Resources for getting familiar with R)
 * Logistical information, such as the workshop location